 Take a moment to welcome students by creating an announcement in your course.
-Additionally, you can easily send emails to individual users, groups, or all students.
+Additionally, you can easily message individual users, groups, or all students.

-Note: It’s always a good idea to post a Welcome Announcement, or email your students once you have made your Blackboard site available.
+It’s always a good idea to post a Welcome Announcement or create an Announcement (also sent as an email ) for your students once you have made your Blackboard site available.
 You can even encourage them to review the syllabus/ schedule and required textbooks before your first class meeting.